zpb4/hec-wat_ensemble/README.txt

-Description of Synthetic Ensemble Code
-Zach Brodeur

-initial: 2-8-2022
+initial: 2-8-2022 - Zach Brodeur

 Overview: Contains data and code to fit a multivariate statistical model to HEFS ensemble forecast data of Lake Mendocino inflow for period of 10-01-1985 to 09-30-2010.
 Raw HEFS data are output at hourly forecast timesteps out to 14 days lead, while model framework condenses output to daily timescales to enable fitting between observations at daily scale and forecasts.
 Inputs are sequential .csv files produced by CNRFC and output is a m x e x n x l array, where m is the number of synthetic ensembles, e is the ensemble size (61 members in this case), n is the length of the observational data, and l is the number of leads.

-Repository - 'hec-wat_syn_fcst_ensemble':
+Repository - 'hec-wat_ensemble':

 	Sub directory - 'data':